MicrosoftDocs/mesh-docs/mesh/Setup/Content/audit-logging-in-mesh.md

 ### Prerequisites

+In order to conduct audit logging for Mesh operations, the following prerequisites are required:

 - Access and familiarity with [Microsoft Purview for audit logging](/purview/purview)
 - Access and familiarity with [PowerShell Exchange cmdlet](/purview/audit-log-search-script)
 - Administrator permissions [required to run cmdlet commands](/powershell/exchange/connect-to-exchange-online-powershell?view=exchange-ps)
 - Microsoft Excel or another data analysis tool to analyze the data once it's gathered
+- PowerShell v7

 The audit events that are currently available are listed below.
 Events are generated based on user activity in Mesh Admin portal, or session/template customization activity in the Mesh application.